Our head office

 None

-Today is the last day of the tour.
-The time is yours free to explore Beirut until you are transferred to the airport for your departing flight home.
+Today is the last day of the tour and your time is free to explore Beirut some more until you are transferred to the airport for your departing flight home.

 OVERNIGHT: